The ultimate music tracks to test your hi-fi system

 Best genre-specific test tracks

 Some people believe that hi-fi can only really be tested by using classical music.
 While we don’t agree with that sentiment, there’s no denying that the use of real, physical instruments rather than those of the electronic variety can be really helpful for comparisons.
-Stereo imaging, tonality and dynamics are also well served by classical music, and the recordings tend to be less processed than other genres, they can sound more natural.
-Like these 14 compositions.
+Stereo imaging, tonality and dynamics are also well served by classical music, and as the recordings tend to be less processed than other genres, they can sound more natural.

 • Best dance and electronic test tracks